Policies and Procedures

 Can I bring credit for ENGL 101 (e.g., AP or IB scores)?

 Students can bring in AP or IB scores, and they will receive credit for those scores through the Office of the Registrar.
 However, all students are required to complete a writing course at Stetson University to fulfill the writing requirement.
-Students bringing credit equivalent to ENGL 101 must submit a writing portfolio to determine proper placement in either ENGL 109 or an approved writing-intensive course.
+Students bringing credit equivalent to ENGL 101 may complete a survey to determine their proper placement in either ENGL 109 or an approved writing-intensive course.

 Can I challenge my placement in ENGL 100 or ENGL 101?